Bafoussam: Notable High Schools

-Lycée Bilingue de Bafoussam (Government Bilingual High School Bafoussam) is the best government/publicly funded high school in Bafoussam and the whole of the West Region of Cameroon.
+Lycée Bilingue de Bafoussam (Bafoussam Government Bilingual High School) is the best government/publicly funded high school in Bafoussam and the whole of the West Region of Cameroon.
 With time, it has imposed itself as a place of quality education and high discipline.
-Every year, a handful of students enter the prestigious National Advanced School of Engineering (École nationale supérieure polytechnique de Yaoundé) and other prestigious tertiary institutions Cameroon.
+Every year, a handful of students enter the prestigious National Advanced School of Engineering (École nationale supérieure polytechnique de Yaoundé) and other prestigious tertiary institutions in Cameroon.